usfviz/Rustin-Joger-final/README.md

 * `lubridate`
 * `ggvis`

-To run the app, use this line of code: `shiny::runGitHub('Rustin-Joger-', 'usfviz', subdir = 'project-prototype')`
+To run the app, use this line of code: `shiny::runGitHub('Rustin-Joger-final', 'usfviz')`.
+The dataset is somewhat large (~50MB) and may take a bit of time to load.

 ## Lending Club Loan Data